Mercerenies/latitude/docs/spec/ii_standard_library/symbol.md

 ### `Symbol asText.`

 Returns the name of the symbol, as a string.
-Remember that the tilde at the start of an uninterned symbol is a part of its name but the single quote at the start of an interned symbol is not.
+Remember that the tilde at the start of a generated symbol is a part of its name but the single quote at the start of a standard or natural symbol is not.
 So `'foo asText` returns `"foo"` but `~foo asText` returns `"~foo"`.

 ### `Symbol toString.`